Socio-Environmental Analysis and Methods

 The evaluation is continuous and integrates the following components:

-- 2 mini-tests, previously registered in CLIP, with a duration of about 30 min each, with equal weight in the theorical component grade, the respective average has to be equal or superior to 9.5; there is no minimum classification requirement for any of the three mini-tests.
+- Three mini-tests, previously registered in CLIP, with a duration of about 20 min each, with equal weight in the theorical component grade, the respective average has to be equal or superior to 9.5; there is no minimum classification requirement for any of the three mini-tests.

-- A group work assignement which grade has to be equal or superior to 9.5.
+- A group (or individual) work assignement which grade has to be equal or superior to 9.5.

 3) Resource Exam